 A modern French speaker might understand some Haitian Creole, but the diversity in the grammar and vocabulary make it a distinct language from traditional French.
 It is estimated that between 10 and 12 million people in the world speak Haitian Creole.
 Most of those people live in Haiti because that is about the population of Haiti.

 There are Haitian immigrants who have moved to other countries and still speak Haitian Creole.
 The difference is those immigrants also speak other languages to adapt to the country they are living in, whether it be English in the United States or French in France.
-Haitian Creole is the most popular creole language in the world at the moment.
+Haitian Creole is the most popular creole language in the world at the moment, as per Creole Tutors.
 No other community of Caribbean people speaks a creole language more widespread than the Haitian people.

 French vs. Haitian Creole